haihala/jsonpp/README.md

 accepts any number of arguments, meaning you can use it to access values in itself like this: `(ref ".(2).name" {"name": "foo"})` will resolve to` "foo"`

+Absolute paths are absolute relative to the primary jsonpp root.

 #### Import and include

 `(include path)` will work similar to include in languages like c.
 It will look for a file in the file system path and return its contents into this cell as a string.

-`(import path)` works like include, except it assumes the contents of that file are more jsonpp, so it parses that file.
-Somewhat similar output to `ref`.
+`(import path)` works like include, except it assumes the file contains jsonpp and parses that file.
+This has an effect when importing something that uses `ref` to reference something absolutely.
+Absolute refs are relative to the primary file, meaning if you run file A and it imports file B in some sub-field, absolute refs in file B will be relative to the root of file A.

+Paths for both are relative to the working directory of the shell that invoked

+`jsonpp`.

 #### Conditionals